 If you’re trying to become more physically active, realistic, well-planned goals keep you focused and motivated.

-Remember to see your doctor for a medical check-up before starting any new fitness program, particularly if you are over 40 years, overweight, haven’t exercised in a long time or suffer from a chronic medical condition.
+Use a pre-exercise self-screening tool before starting any new fitness program, particularly if you are over 40 years, overweight, haven’t exercised in a long time or suffer from a chronic medical condition.

 - Pinpoint your ultimate goal.

-- Work out the best way to achieve your goal.
+- Find out how to achieve your ultimate goal.

 - Monitor your progress regularly.